-- 1. At list window, click on item to be selected. - 2.
-While holding keyboard Shift key, using left mouse button, click on last item.
+- 1. At list window, <click> on item to be selected. - 2.
+While holding keyboard Shift key, using left mouse button, <click> on last item.
 All contiguous items from the first- to the last-selected are highlighted. - 3.
-Release Shift key and click again to deselect group.
+Release Shift key and <click> again to deselect group.

-To select group of discontiguous items (items that are not adjacent):
+To select group of items that is not adjacent:

-- 1. At list window, click on item to be selected. - While holding keyboard Ctrl key, using left mouse button, select another item.
+- 1. At list window, <click> on item to be selected. - 2.
+While holding keyboard Ctrl key, using left mouse button, select another item.
 Both items are selected. - 3.
-Continue to hold Ctrl key and click on items to be selected.
+Continue to hold Ctrl key and <click> on items to be selected.
 Each selected item is highlighted. - 4.
-Hold Ctrl key and click on highlighted selected items to deselect them. - 5.
-Release Ctrl key and click again to deselect entire group.
+Hold Ctrl key and <click> on highlighted selected items to deselect them. - 5.
+Release Ctrl key and <click> again to deselect entire group.